Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 That’s the main reason why traditional Espresso lovers don’t like Blonde Espresso.

-Blonde espresso is mainly used in milk-based espresso drinks.
+Blonde espresso is mainly used in milky espresso drinks.
 Starbucks has different categories for blonde coffee drinks including blonde roast coffee, blonde cappuccino, blonde caffe latte, Blonde Vanilla latte, etc.

 Blonde shots pair very well with nondairy milk such as almond or soy milk.

-While regular espresso is taken as a shot straight or can be used in Milky Lattes or Cappuccinos.
+While regular espresso is taken as a straight shot or can be used for making Lattes or Cappuccinos.

 At Starbucks, there is no such difference in the pricing of blonde espresso as compared to the regular one.